davidlamt/personal-blog/content/post/software-development/20-how-to-create-an-archives-page-with-hugo.md

 I chose to forgo including each posts' corresponding category because I already have dedicated category pages.

 Summaries are not included because if I choose my titles well, they should encompass what the content will be about.
-I may be putting too much faith in my ability to create titles.
+I may be putting too much faith in my ability to create great titles.

 In a way, my archives page serves as a basis for a **rudimentary search feature when combined with the user's own search method** (e.g. Ctrl + F).